 The

-sample of matter from outside the solar system and contain elements
+direct sample of matter from outside the solar system and contain

-that are much too rare to be seen in spectroscopic lines from other
+elements that are much too rare to be seen in spectroscopic lines

-stars.
-They also provide important information on the chemical evolution
+from other stars.
+They also provide important information on the

 Cosmic

-the speed of light.
-If you slow them down to "collect and store"
+of the speed of light.
+If you slow them down to "collect and

-them, they look just like the matter that makes up you, me, and the
+store" them, they look just like the matter that makes up you,

-rest of the Earth.
-If you want them moving at high velocities, a particle
+me, and the rest of the Earth.
+If you want them moving at high velocities,

-accelerator can generate many more than you could easily capture and
+a particle accelerator can generate many more than you could easily

-store (although cosmic rays can get up to much higher energies than
+capture and store (although cosmic rays can get up to much higher

 It